African nations criticise push to fast-track deep-sea mining talks

 July 27 (Reuters) - African countries, many of which are heavily reliant on mining, have criticised a move by the tiny Pacific island nation of Nauru to fast-track international negotiations over deep-sea mining, an industry that could hurt their economies.

-The task of agreeing on regulations by mid-2023 is "seemingly insurmountable" as the global pandemic constrains countries' ability to negotiate, the African Group said in a letter to the Council of the International Seabed Authority, a U.N. body tasked with drawing up regulations for the new industry.
+The task of agreeing on regulations by mid-2023 is “seemingly insurmountable” as the global pandemic constrains countries’ ability to negotiate, the African Group said in a letter to the International Seabed Authority, a U.N. body tasked with drawing up regulations for the new industry.

-The ISA said meetings of the Council are expected to resume "before the end of the year".
-Nauru's ambassador to the ISA did not immediately reply to a request for comment.
+Nauru’s ambassador to the ISA did not immediately reply to a request for comment.
+The ISA did not immediately reply to a request for comment.

 The African Group, one of several regional groupings at the ISA, represents 47 nations including the world’s top producers of manganese and cobalt - South Africa and Democratic Republic of Congo, respectively.